10 Best Shower Drain Hair Catchers in 2023 – Reviews & Top Picks

 1. TubShroom TSGRA454 Drain Protector Hair Catcher – Best Overall

-A unique and effective solution to shower drains filling with loose hair, the TubShroom Drain Protector Hair Catcher was our favorite out of all the similar products we tested.
+As a unique and effective solution to shower drains filling with loose hair, the TubShroom Drain Protector Hair Catcher was our favorite of all the similar products we tested.
 This one sits inside the drain and catches every hair that attempts to pass through.
-It was the most effective hair remover we found, and it didn’t even stick up into the shower.
-Even better, the TubShroom doesn’t impede water drainage, so we never had the shower filling up with standing water during use.
+It was the most effective hair remover we found, and it didn’t even stick up in the shower.
+Even better, the TubShroom doesn’t impede water drainage, so we never had the shower fill up with standing water during use.

 On the downside, the hair that gets caught becomes quite tangled in the web of holes on the TubShroom.
-This makes it pretty difficult to remove all of the hair from it, but this is our biggest complaint with this product.
-Overall, we think it’s the best bet for stopping hair from getting into your shower drain, which is why it’s sitting at the very top of our list.
+This makes it pretty difficult to remove all of the hair from it, but that is our biggest complaint with the product.
+Overall, we think it’s the best overall product for stopping hair from getting into your shower drain, which is why it’s sitting at the top of our list.

 2. Danco 10739 Hair Catcher – Best Value

 The Danco Hair Catcher is a dirt-cheap way to keep hair from getting down your shower drain.
-This is an excellent option for those who hate the thought of cleaning hair from their hair catcher every few days.
-With the Danco, you can get spare strainer cups for very cheap that you can use to replace your current one.
-That way you never have to clean out any hair, just replace the strainer cup and you’re good to go.
+This is an excellent option for those who hate cleaning hair from their hair catcher every few days.
+With the Danco, you can get spare strainer cups that you can use to replace the current one.
+That way, you never have to clean out any hair, just replace the strainer cup, and you’re good to go.

 The only downside to this product that we could find is that it doesn’t fit bathtub drains.
 This one is meant exclusively for shower drains.
 Despite being so cheap, the strainer top on the Danco looks good and won’t draw attention or ruin the look of your shower.
 It also catches more than just hair, managing to snag most debris before it makes it into your pipes to clog up your plumbing.
-Combining low maintenance and low cost, we think the Danco is the best shower drain hair catcher for the money, which is why it’s earned our recommendation for the best value.
+We think the Danco is the best shower drain hair catcher for the money, which is why it’s earned our recommendation for the best value.

 3. Tubbrella Drain Hair Catcher – Premium Choice

 With a universal design that is sure to fit almost all tub and shower drains, the Tubbrella Drain Hair Catcher is an effective device that costs a bit more than some of its closest competitors.
-We think it’s worth the extra cost though, so we’ve given it our premium choice recommendation based on its superb performance.
+We think it’s worth the extra cost, so we’ve given it our premium choice recommendation based on its superb performance.
 It’s weighted so that it won’t float.
-Even when you fill the tub to take a bath, the Tubbrella will stay put and make sure that when you drain the water, none of your hair will make it into the drainpipe.
+Even when you fill the tub to take a bath, the Tubbrella will stay put and ensure that when you drain the water, none of your hair will make it into the drainpipe.

-This hair catcher does take up a little bit of your shower space since it sticks up above the drain.
-But that also makes it very easy to clean since all you have to do is pick it up and pull off the hair.
-It’s also very easy to install since all you do is place it over the drain and its weight keeps it in place.
-We recommend this hair catcher for any type of drain, as long as you don’t mind paying a few extra bucks for the universal performance.
+This hair catcher takes up a little bit of your shower space since it sticks above the drain.
+However, that also makes it very easy to clean since you only have to pick it up and pull off the hair.
+It’s also effortless to install since all you do is place it over the drain, and its weight keeps it in place.
+We recommend this hair catcher for any type of drain, as long as you don’t mind paying a few extra bucks for the excellent performance.

 4. LEKEYE LE8801 Shower Drain Hair Catcher

-Simple and subtle yet effective, the LEKEYE shower drain hair catcher is a decent product that just didn’t catch as much hair as our top three contenders.
-It is affordably priced, but it’s not the cheapest product we tested.
-The stainless-steel construction is attractive and it doesn’t call any attention to itself when it’s on your drain.
+The LEKEYE shower drain hair catcher is a decent product that just didn’t catch as much hair as our top three contenders.
+It is affordable, but it’s not the cheapest product we tested.
+The stainless-steel construction is attractive, and it doesn’t call any attention to itself when it’s on your drain.
 It will only work with shower-style drains unless you remove the pop-up from your tub-style drain.